Conditions of Use

 1. Scope of validity

-1.1 Weclapp GmbH (‘weclapp’) offers its services for the end Customer (‘Customer’) to use software via the webpage weclapp on the basis of
+1.1 Weclapp GmbH (‘weclapp’) offers its services for the end Customer (‘Customer’) to use software via internet on the basis of

-– The respective product description which can be downloaded from www.weclapp.com and
+– The respective product description which can be viewed on www.weclapp.com and

 1.3 Any deviations of the Customer’s general terms and conditions do not apply, even if weclapp has not objected to them explicitly.

-1.4 THE SOFTWARE IS FOR ENTREPRENEURS.
+1.4 THE SOFTWARE IS FOR ENTREPRENEURS AND MAY ONLY BE USED BY THEM.
 IT IS NOT INTENDED FOR USE BY INDIVIDUAL CONSUMERS.

-link the Customer agrees to have his Customer account activated. weclapp accepts the Customer’s offer by activating the Customer account.
-With this declaration of acceptance the contract between the Customer and weclapp comes into being.
+2.2 weclapp accepts the Customer’s offer by activating the Customer account.
+With this declaration of acceptance, the contract between the Customer and weclapp comes into being.

 3. Object of contract

 3.1 weclapp offers the use of software via the internet for the duration of the contract.
 The respective product description shows the functional range of the software in particular.